Col. Jin H. Pak becomes the 58th Quartermaster General

-Col. Jin H. Pak, the incoming Quartermaster General and Commandant of the U.S. Army Quartermaster School, gives thanks as part of a change-of-command ceremony June 2, 2022, at the Beaty Theater in Fort Gregg-Adams, Va.
-Pak replaced Brig.
+FORT GREGG-ADAMS, Va. — Col. Jin H. Pak took command of the Army Quartermaster Corps and School June 2 during a change-of-command ceremony at the Beaty Theater.

+The West Point and Harvard University alum has served 29 years.
+He replaced Brig.
 Gen. Michael B. Siegl, who will become the director, J-4, U.S. Central Command, MacDill Air Force Base, Florida.

-(U.S. Army photo by Chad Menegay)
+Maj.
+Gen. Mark T. Simerly, Commanding General of Combined Arms Support Command and Fort Gregg-Adams, hosted, passing the colors from outgoing Brig.
+Gen. Michael B. Siegl to incoming Pak.

+“Jin is a combat veteran, a proven leader and a distinguished logistician,” Simerly said.
+“He has a well-earned reputation as a quiet professional over the course of his career and vast experience at every echelon in the sustainment enterprise.”

 |Date Taken: